Chris Morgan (footballer): Barnsley

 Morgan attended Penistone Grammar School and played Sunday league football for Hoyland Common Falcons.
-He began his career at Barnsley, and made his first team debut under Danny Wilson in a 6–0 defeat to West Ham United in a Premier League tie at Upton Park on 10 January 1998.
+He began his career at Barnsley, and made his first-team debut under Danny Wilson in a 6–0 defeat to West Ham United in a Premier League tie at Upton Park on 10 January 1998.
 He was one of three "Tykes" players sent off in a 3–2 defeat to Liverpool at Oakwell on 28 March after his arm appeared to make contact with Michael Owen's head.
 He ended the 1997–98 season with 11 Premier League and three FA Cup appearances to his name as Barnsley were relegated in 19th-place.
-He played 19 First Division games under John Hendrie's stewardship in the 1998–99 campaign, and was sent off in a 3–1 home defeat to Norwich City on 8 September.
+He played 19 First Division games under John Hendrie's stewardship in the 1998–99 campaign, and was in a 3–1 home defeat to Norwich City on 8 September.

-He established himself as a key first team player under Dave Bassett and was named as the club's Player of the Year in the 1999–2000 season, playing a total of 45 games, including three appearances in the play-offs as Barnsley reached the play-off final at Wembley, where they lost 4–2 to Ipswich Town.
+He established himself as a key first-team player under Dave Bassett and was named as the club's Player of the Year in the 1999–2000 season, playing a total of 45 games, including three appearances in the play-offs as Barnsley reached the play-off final at Wembley, where they lost 4–2 to Ipswich Town.
 He also scored his first goal in professional football in a 3–2 League Cup victory over Bradford City at Valley Parade on 12 October.
-He made 45 appearances in the 2000–01 season, and scored the only goal of the game against Burnley in caretaker-manager Eric Winstanley's first game in charge on Boxing day.
+He made 45 appearances in the 2000–01 season.
+He scored the only goal of the game against Burnley in caretaker manager Eric Winstanley's first game in charge on Boxing day.
 He was also sent off twice, firstly for a bad foul on Birmingham City's David Holdsworth in a 4–1 defeat at St Andrew's on 28 August and secondly for a professional foul on Ian Moore in a 2–1 defeat to Burnley at Turf Moor on 20 January.
-Late in 2000 he was also linked with a move to Bobby Robson's Newcastle United however this never materialised.
+Late in 2000 he was also linked with a move to Bobby Robson's Newcastle United However, this never materialised.

 He scored four goals in 45 appearances in the 2001–02 campaign as Barnsley were relegated in 23rd-place after going through three managers in Nigel Spackman, Glyn Hodges and Steve Parkin; his goals came in victories over Sheffield Wednesday and Stockport County and draws with Burnley and Rotherham United.
 He also received the fifth and sixth red cards of his career, in defeats away to Wolverhampton Wanderers and Crewe Alexandra, leaving him as the club record-holder for red cards.
 He scored two goals in 36 Second Division matches in the 2002–03 season, with both goals coming in a 3–2 home victory over Cardiff City on 9 November.